loconomics/loconomics-backend/doc/development.md

 ### Authorization

-To require specific roles for a given action, set its `requiredRoles` field.
-See xxx for an example of this.
+To require a specific role or level for a given action, set its `requiredLevel` field to the string name of the level.
+Note that I didn't have time to test this functionality, so it should be considered a stub for now.

 ## Gotchas